gilch/hissp/docs/macro_tutorial.rst

    [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]

 ..
-Caution:: Avoid side effects in reader macros.
+Caution:: Avoid side effects in tag metaprograms.

-   Well-written reader macros should not have side effects at read time, or at least make them idempotent.
+   Well-written tag functions should not have side effects at read time, or at least make them idempotent.
    Tooling that reads Lissp may have to backtrack or restart reading of an invalid form.
    E.g., before compiling a form, the bundled `LisspREPL` attempts to read it to see if it is complete.
    If it isn't, it will ask for another line and attempt to read it again.
+   Thus, a tag (and arguments)
-   Thus, a reader macro on the first line will get evaluated again for each line input after, until the form is completed or aborted.
+   on the first line will get evaluated again for each line input after, until the form is completed or aborted.

-Reader macros like this effectively create new reader syntax by reinterpreting existing reader syntax.
+Tags like this effectively create new reader syntax by reinterpreting existing reader syntax.

 So now we have function literals.

-These are very similar to the function literals in Clojure, and we implemented them from scratch in about a page of Lissp code.
+These are very similar to the function literals in Clojure, and we implemented them from scratch in half a page of Lissp code.
 That's the power of metaprogramming.
 You can copy features from other languages, tweak them, and experiment with your own.